pirelenito/notavel/README.md

 # Notavel

 A Note taking application built for hackers.
-Not exactly an application yet... still just thrown code.

 Key objectives: